brosky-ie/Simple-Money-Transaction/README.md

 - Rename the file to match the class name (the word after `public class`).
 - Compile the `.java` file with `javac PorkMenudo.java`.
-- Then run the compiled program as above.
+- Then run the compiled program as stated above.